 While it is true that Central Park is the main lung of Manhattan and the largest urban park in New York, on Fifth Avenue next to the Flatiron building is located a small park not known by all visitors to the city that is an oasis of calm in the middle of bustling Midtown: Madison Square Park (for me, one of the best parks in New York).

-Here it is common to see office workers taking a break from work and it is also very frequented by New Yorkers because there are usually exhibitions and outdoor concerts.
+Here it is common to see office workers taking a break from work and is also very frequented by New Yorkers because there are often exhibitions and outdoor concerts.

 What to do or see in Madison Square Park